 Zester

-Small or Medium Cookie Scoop- I love a tray of pretty cookies and always use my cookie scoop.
-If you don’t have one, it is just as easy to use two spoons and drop the dough onto the cookie sheet.
-I don’t recommending rolling them with your hands because chilling the dough keeps the cookies from spreading out as they bake.
+Small Cookie Scoop- I love a tray of pretty cookies and always use my cookie scoop.
+If you don’t have one, it is just as easy to use about 2 tablespoons worth of dough, lightly & quickly rolled into a ball and dropped the dough onto the cookie sheet.

 Cooling Racks– You’ll need these for cooling the cookies and for icing them.